 - strong feelings of anger or confusion

-- emotional withdrawal from others
+- isolation and emotional withdrawal from others

-- feelings of depression and loneliness
+- feelings of depression, sadness, loneliness, and tearfulness

-- The strong feelings start to reduce.
+- The strong feelings will start to reduce.

 Guilt is a common feeling after a suicide

-It is common to feel guilty: that you ‘could have done more’.
-People may feel they should have picked up the warning signs, or blame themselves for things they did or didn’t do in the period leading up to the suicide.
-Many feel anger and betrayal.
-These are common and normal reactions.
+Some people may feel guilt after a suicide.
+It is not unusual to feel guilty, and that you ‘could have done more’.
+You may feel they should have picked up the warning signs, or blame yourself for things you did or didn’t do in the period leading up to the suicide.
+Many people also feel anger and betrayal.

-Feelings of relief
+Feelings of relief after a suicide

-Suggestions for family and friends
+Suggestions for family and friends affected by suicide

 - Be honest with children and explain the suicide in language appropriate to their age.